Code-Institute-Submissions/stickandbindle/README.md

     I am happy with the overall result, although mobile could use some further improvements.

-    After the intial results, I decreased the size of all images to speed up load times and added rel="noopener noreferrer" to all external links for security reasons.
+    After the intial results, I decreased the size of all images to speed up load times, preloaded my hero image and added rel="noopener noreferrer" to all external links for security reasons.

 ### Known Bugs and Fixes